Donate devices today to ensure equitable access to virtual learning during COVID-19

 Through their Connect 2 Compete initiative, Cox Communications is offering two free months of wireless internet to economically challenged students, all equipment included!
 Please see the bilingual flyer here to learn more.

-Don’t have a laptop to donate, but still want to contribute?
+Don’t have a computer to donate, but still want to contribute?

-School Connect AZ is purchasing laptops to distribute to students in need.
+School Connect AZ is purchasing computers to distribute to students in need.
 If you’d like to donate money to go towards the cost of buying devices, please donate here.

 Are you a parent or teacher seeking help?